rl-institut/tier_spatial_planning/README.md

 The features of the tool are listed below:

 - Automatic identification of buildings from the OpenStreetMap inside a given boundary.
-- Network optimization of mini-grids based on the Python package /*sgdotlite*/.
+- Network optimization of mini-grids based on the Python package **sgdotlite**.
-- Optimization of the power supply systems for mini-grids (PV, battery, and diesel) using a Python-based tool called /*Offgridders*/.
+- Optimization of the power supply systems for mini-grids (PV, battery, and diesel) using a Python-based tool called [**Offgridders**](https://offgridders.readthedocs.io/en/latest/Home.html).
 - Automatic identification of buildings that are better to be served by idividual solar home systems.